psolymos/abmispecies/pages/multispecies/richness.md

 ## Species richness for each taxa

 Species richness for each taxon was modelled by stacking predictions from individual species habitat association models.
-Individual species models were built by relating the species' occurrence data to three sets of environmental variables: vegetation types, human footprint, and geographic location (hyperlink to document describing species modeling methods).
+Individual species models were built by relating the species' occurrence data to three sets of environmental variables: vegetation types, human footprint, and geographic location (see <a href="{{ site.baseurl }}/methods.html">methods</a>).
 Using these relationships, the mean occurrence probability of each species was projected for each 1 km<sup>2</sup> grid cell in the province.
 The species richness index for each taxon was produced by simply summing these predicted probabilities and scaling the values to range between 0 and 1 by dividing each 1 km<sup>2</sup> grid cell value by maximum value over all grid cells.

 ### Interpretation Caveats